Phenomenalhub/myStory/README.md

 - [X] Users are able to see a customized app icon and launch screen
 - [X] Your app should work for any screen size and orientation using AutoLayout constraints
+  - [X] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
 - [X] Users are able to see at least 3 context items
 - [X] Users are able to tap into each context item and see detail view contains information about each item (title, description, picture if applicable, etc.)